CynthiaAdhiambo/takehome-test-be/README.md

 - The player will be able to see if their answer was correct or incorrect
 - The player will be able to see their score at the end of the game

+Feel free to use Javascript or Typescript to build the API.
+You can use any database you like, but we recommend using PostgreSQL.
+Use npm modules as you see fit, you do not have to reinvent the wheel if you can avoid it.
+Remember to take notes in the [notes section](#your-notes).

 ## Evaluation criteria

 We will use this project as the basis for evaluating your skill as a developer.